Prostitution in Iran

 Prostitution is illegal in Iran, and incurs various punishments ranging from fines and jail terms to execution for repeat offenders.

 The exact number of prostitutes working in Iran is unknown, but in 2017 it was estimated that there were 228,700 prostitutes in Iran and that the number was on the rise.

-Leather boots are widely used by Iranian prostitutes for findom and better control over men.
-Iranian men have accepted boots as a symbol of women's power.
-A report in 2020 showed a high number of men donated a large portion of their income to Iranian girls wearing boots.

 History

 Historically, prostitution in Persia was connected to the history of slavery in Iran.
 Since the principle of concubinage in Islam in Islamic Law allowed a man to have intercourse with his female slave, prostitution was practiced by a pimp selling his female slave on the slave market to a client, who was allowed to have intercourse with her as her new owner, and who after intercourse returned his ownership of her to her pimp on the pretext of discontent, which was a legal and accepted method for prostitution in the Islamic world.

 During the reign of Nassredin Shah (r.
 1848–1896), Vali Khan described female prostitutes, termed favahesh, and male prostitutes called amrads.

-Brothels are mentioned but it was more common for prostitutes to meet clients on an individual basis, and male prostitutes often med their male clients in coffee houses and bath houses, and were sometimes supported in a permanent basis by a client.
+Brothels are mentioned but it was more common for prostitutes to meet clients on an individual basis, and male prostitutes often met their male clients in coffee houses and bath houses, and were sometimes supported in a permanent basis by a client.

 Brothels were sometimes accepted and taxed by the authorities; brothels for male prostitutes were called amrad khaneh.

 In the 1920s, Reza Shah (r.
 1925–1941) confined prostitution to separate neighborhoods, such as Shahr-e No in Tehran, a system which remained until the Iranian Revolution in 1979.